zanzo420/valheim-expand_world_prefabs/README.md

   - If 0, uses the location exterior radius.
 - events: List of event ids.
 At least one must be active nearby.
 - eventDistance (default: `100` meters): Search distance for nearby events.
+- filters: List of data filters.
+All must match.
+  - This is intended to be used with `type: destroy`.
+New objects usually don't have any data.
+  - Format is `type, key, value`.
+Support types are int, float and string.
+  - For example `int, level, 2-3` would apply to creatures with level 2 or 3.
+- bannedFilters: List of data filters.
+None must match.

 ## Credits